 18 years have passed since London elected its first Mayor.
 How has living, working, and travelling in the city changed?
 Here’s a quick snap shot in six graphs.

-The last 20 years have also seen impressive economic growth.
-There’s been a 30 per cent increase in jobs in London since 2000.
+The last 20 years have seen impressive economic growth, with a 30 per cent increase in jobs in London since 2000.
 Surprisingly perhaps, London’s jobs boom accelerated after the financial crisis, with more jobs added in the ten years since 2008 than in the ten years before.
-True, unemployment remains stubbornly high among some sections – 14 per cent for 16-24 year olds and 10 per cent or more for some Black, Asian and Ethnic Minority groups.
-But overall, unemployment has also been at a record low, falling to below 5 per cent last year.
+And while unemployment remains stubbornly high among some sections – 14 per cent for 16-24 year olds and 10 per cent or more for some Black, Asian and Ethnic Minority groups – overall, unemployment has been at a record low.

 Wages and housing costs